soasis/text/documentation/source/design.rst

 - enable people to write new code that can properly handle encoded information, specifically text;
 - offer them effective means to convert that information in various ways;
 - impose no run-time overhead compared to writing the code by hand; and
-- statically track encodings, where possible, to make lossless or bad conversions a compile-time error rather than a runtime problem;
+- statically track encodings, where possible, to make lossless or bad conversions a compile time error rather than a runtime problem;

 These four goals inform the design of the library to its deepest levels and helps us go through the following important tenents: